I'm re-editing my first two books. I've republished the first one, so if you've purchased it, you'll want to download the updated version.

 “What am I aware of, Lord Egromont?”
 A deep voice cut through the group.
 Adeline turned, her breath catching at the sight.

-The man she assumed was Adrian stood in the doorway, his tall frame exuding quiet strength.
+The man she assumed was Adrian had crossed the room, his tall frame exuding quiet strength.
 Dark hair framed a chiseled face, and his piercing stormy gray eyes held a glint of curiosity.
 His finely tailored attire hinted at both wealth and refinement, while a faint smile played at the corners of his lips, adding a touch of warmth to his commanding presence.

 “That Catherine is scheming to find you a wife.”
 Pierce grinned as the men embraced warmly.
 “It’s been too long, my friend.
 You’re looking well.”